The surprisingly versatile utensil that can handle (almost) anything.

 Compact spatulas—often marketed as cookie spatulas—are bigger than jar scrapers but smaller than standard spatulas.
 They’re made from a variety of materials, including plastic, silicone, and stainless steel, and can be narrow and elongated or short and squat—but they’re all designed to deftly navigate tight spaces such as crowded baking pans and cookie sheets.

 Our previous winner, the OXO Good Grips Cookie Spatula, earned high marks because it easily slid under cookies.
 Since we last tested, though, we realized that these utensils were useful not only for desserts but also in frying pans.
 So with new models available, we retested, setting out to find a compact spatula that could handle baked goods as well as skillet fare.
-We selected seven models priced from $6.77 to $14.44, including our former winner.
+We selected seven models priced from about $7.00 to about $15.00, including our former winner.
 We tested them on cookies and brownies; although our recipes recommend an aluminum foil sling for easy brownie removal, we realize that many people slice them in the pan.
 And because people also use these small spatulas when cooking foods in skillets, we used them to make over-easy eggs and pancakes.
 In each task, we compared them with our winning metal spatula, the Wüsthof Gourmet Slotted Turner/Fish Spatula.

 We were pleasantly surprised to find that some compact spatulas excelled where our winning metal spatula struggled—namely, desserts—and that they were great for some skillet tasks.
 Most of the compact spatulas had a fairly rigid head with minimal “bend,” which allowed us to scrape (and eat) every bit of brownie crust from the pan—a definite plus.
 The one model with a more flexible head couldn’t remove those brownie remnants.
 But the most crucial factors in a great compact spatula were material, head dimensions, and handle length.